williamd1k0/godot-sandbox/gdproj/README.md

 This tool was made for temporary usage, since that this feature will be implemented in future.

-I can't link related issue on Godot repo because I lost it :disappointed_relieved:
+Related issue on Godot repo: https://github.com/godotengine/godot/issues/6915

 ## Usage